Rockzize/Rockzize/README.md

 ## Hi there 👋

+I'm Gastón a game developer and programmer from Argentina.

+I'm currently working as a game designer and programmer with two artists in a videogame called Dice Or Death.
+It's a 3D dice tabletop videogame about a group of heroes exploring a dungeon and fighting monsters within it with unique sets of dice.
+The game is being developed in Unity.

+My main programming language is C# and I'm currently learning C++.
+I also know how to model 3D objects in Maya.

+### About Me:

+- 🎮 I love to create and play videogames
+- ⛩ I really like anime
+- 📚 I'm passionate about storytelling.
+Currently DMing a D&D campaign for my friends.
+- ⚽ I also like doing physical activity like going to the gym, trekking in nature or sports like football.

 <!--
 **Rockzize/Rockzize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.